 An asset is something that can be invested in with the objective of financial gain.
 Groups of similar assets are known as asset classes.
 Different types of assets are generally associated with different levels of investment risk and the potential level of returns.

 Assets aiming for growth

 Growth assets, also known as return-seeking assets, are generally assets that aim to provide capital growth.

-These type of assets can often have the potential for higher investment returns over the longer term, but they also tend to have higher investment risk and likelihood of their value rising and falling, either a little or a lot, in the short term.
+These types of assets can often have the potential for higher investment returns over the longer term, but they also tend to have higher investment risk and likelihood of their value rising and falling, either a little or a lot, in the short term.

 - 'Shares' relates to investment in companies listed in either Australian or international markets.
 Returns can come from capital growth or loss, i.e. the difference between the price of the shares when bought and sold, as well as any dividends paid to the shareholder from the company.

 - Alternatives includes various investment strategies that access alternative return drivers.
 These strategies typically have a strong emphasis on providing diversification and focus on niche markets.
 Returns can come from a range of alternative return sources to the traditional asset classes, i.e. insurance, momentum, carry and value.

 - 'Multi-Assets' dynamically manages investments across a range of asset classes in response to changes in the respective investment managers’ investment market outlook.
 The mix of asset classes could include shares, fixed interest, high yield credit, listed infrastructure, absolute return strategies and cash.
 Returns can come from a range of sources, e.g. income returns and capital growth or loss from the mix of assets determined by the investment manager.

 Assets aiming for income, or to control risk